How we operate

 The problem: Why we need to save more lives

 Despite our best efforts, people around our coastline still drown.
-In the UK there were around 170 drownings and coastal fatalities in 2013, and the Republic of Ireland faces similar challenges.
+In the UK there were around 170 drownings and coastal fatalities in 2013, and Ireland faces similar challenges.
 Inland, a further 450 are estimated to be at risk of suicide.
 And global drowning is an epidemic that requires international attention.

 To save more lives, we need to work more effectively in partnership with other organisations, and identify how we can influence lifesaving through policy-makers and regulators.